AIMWORLD213445/github-lookup/README.md

 * Behavior: gather input and return values associated with that input
   * **Example input:** a GitHub username
-  * **Example output:**
+  * **Example output:** list of repository names and descriptions associated with that user
-* Behavior: Correctly associate the input username with their public repositories and descriptions of their various projects

 ## Known Bugs